-N’Assembly too Weak to Curb Corruption, Wasteful Expenditure, Lawan, Bankole Lament
+N’Assembly Too Weak to Curb Corruption, Wasteful Expenditure, Lawan, Bankole Lament

 “In the 2022 budget, we have just 0.8 per cent of the national budget.
 How does that revamp the economy?
 But people will always talk about the National Assembly.
 Once I said that the budget of the National Assembly is the budget to develop democracy in Nigeria but I was misquoted by the media.

-“However, if we say that in 2023 we are going to add to the budget of the National Assembly to cater for better oversight, people will say no, that the National Assembly already has too much money.
+“However, if we say that, in 2023 we are going to add to the budget of the National Assembly to cater for better oversight, people will say no that the National Assembly already has too much money.
 In fact, there is no money in the National Assembly.
-Those of you who work in the National Assembly know,” he said.
+Those of you who work in the National Assembly know.”

 He also lamented that the high rate of turnover was affecting the quality of legislative exercises of the parliament.

-He said the National Assembly’s budget had reduced from one per cent in 1999 to 0.8 per cent in 2022 whereas the remaining 99 per cent, being controlled by the executive, remained the same with the huge sum going to overhead and the recurrent expenditure.
+He said the National Assembly budget had reduced from one per cent in 1999, to 0.8 per cent in 2022, whereas the remaining 99 per cent being controlled by the executive, remained the same with the huge sum going to overhead and the recurrent expenditure.

 He said the nation’s budgetary system which made the executive to control the 99 per cent of the yearly budget was encouraging corruption and economic sabotage.